Firefighting

 Video

 Another advantage of the water mist is that it can also be used when extinguishing oil.
 This is an important factor, especially in transformer fires, as they are filled with large quantities of oil.
 The temperature must not rise too high and must be cooled in time.
 Leakage of the oil would pose a considerable threat to the emergency services, the neighborhood, and the environment.
-Furthermore, the risk of boiling delay (fat explosion) is reduced by the use of a smaller amount of water.

 Case Study: Water mist turbines for transformer protection in China